Community Infrastructure Levy

 Infrastructure Funding Statement

 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019) came into force on 1 September 2019.
-Under these regulations, Infrastructure Funding Statements (IFS) will replace CIL Regulation 123 Lists as the mechanism through which projects are identified for CIL funding.
+Under these regulations, Infrastructure Funding Statements (IFS) replace CIL Regulation 123 Lists as the mechanism through which projects are identified for CIL funding.

 For the avoidance of doubt the CIL Regulation 123 Lists in the adopted Charging Schedule (and Appendix A2) no longer serves as a basis for identifying infrastructure required, where applicable from either allocated site(s) in the SWDP or from other new development for CIL spending.